Flatulence and other news

 He was a very worthy man and left a widow and five children.

-1858 – Schoolchildren given a grand day by Mrs. Freer
+1858 – Schoolchildren given a grand day by Mrs. Freer of Bishopstone

 The children of Bishopstone, Mansel Lacy and Yazor, nearly 200 in number, were entertained at Bishopstone by Mrs. Lane Freer, assisted by Mrs. Hall, Miss Macmichael, Mrs. Blashill and other good ladies, and also by Mr. Plant of Bishopstone Court who gave his grounds for the purpose.

 In the early afternoon the children processed into the church, where they joined in chants and hymns, then they proceeded to a most glorious feast spread under some of the most magnificent lime trees in the county.

 Games of all types were then played, including cricket, football, leaping rails, and kite flying.
 Lots of balloons were let loose, and the weather was kind.